preemptive/Protected-TodoAzureAuth/README.md

 This sample differs from the original TodoAzureAuth sample in the following ways:

 * The Windows Phone 8.1 project (`TodoAzure.WinPhone81`) has been removed, as Visual Studio 2017 does not support this project type.
+* The build configurations have been updated such that the `TodoAzure` portable class library (PCL) and one platform-specific project are built for each platform:
+    * `TodoAzure.Droid`: AnyCPU
+    * `TodoAzure.iOS`: iPhone, iPhoneSimulator
+    * `TodoAzure.UWP`: ARM, x64, x86

 Setting up an Azure Mobile App
 ----------------------------------